zmarcantel/cmm/README.md

 Backfilling creates all the migrations needed to get from the current table state, to some desired state as described by a JSON file.

+If you `--backfill` a columnfamily that does not exist, a `CREATE TABLE` query will be output assuming your schema.json file is valid.

 #### Example JSON Schema: (more in test/schemas)